suchialex/CINS3002-HW05/instructions.md

   </summary>

   - Use the same code logic as update_employee_dept and write code to update the salary
+  - 🚩 Modify at the appropriate index position
   - Return the employees list
 </details>